 Temporary interruption of anticoagulation — Temporary interruption of oral anticoagulation for reasons of bleeding or urgent/elective surgery/invasive procedure results in an increased risk of thromboembolism after the period of effective anticoagulation has ended .
 The optimal approach to such patients is unclear and likely depends on issues such as baseline thromboembolic risk, duration of anticoagulant, and bleeding risk.
 These issues are discussed in detail elsewhere.
 (See "Perioperative management of patients receiving anticoagulants" and "Management of anticoagulants in patients undergoing endoscopic procedures" and "Use of anticoagulants during pregnancy and postpartum" and "Management of warfarin-associated bleeding or supratherapeutic INR", section on 'Urgent surgery/procedure'.)

 The discussion of the management of anticoagulant therapy in the patient undergoing percutaneous coronary intervention is found elsewhere [69,70].
-(See "Management of antithrombotic therapy in patients receiving long-term oral anticoagulation undergoing percutaneous coronary intervention", section on 'Elective patients'.)
+(See "Periprocedural management of antithrombotic therapy in patients receiving long-term oral anticoagulation undergoing percutaneous coronary intervention", section on 'Elective patients'.)

 Reversal of anticoagulant effect — The reversal of the anticoagulant effect of warfarin and NOAC agents is discussed separately.
 (See "Management of warfarin-associated bleeding or supratherapeutic INR" and "Management of bleeding in patients receiving direct oral anticoagulants", section on 'Anticoagulant reversal'.)